 As the business has grown, so have emissions.
-The increase in purchased services and the impacts of the new employees working from home contributed the most to the emissions increase.
+The increase in purchased services and the impacts of the new employees contributed the most to the emissions increase.

 The charts below highlight the sources and changes in emissions.
 Further details of each source can be found in the Footprint Breakdown on the next page.